 Like in the Movies ‘Gaya sa Pelikula Series’ (2020)

 And so?
 Following the enemy-turned-lover formula, Gaya sa Pelikula succeeds due to its engaging storyline and the lead characters’ dynamics.
 A foreign viewer observes how effortless Filipino actors speak in a mix of the local dialect (Tagalog) and English.
-While most Asian actors, particularly the Thais and the Japanese, speak exclusively on their own.
-There is something fascinating about the exchange of dialogue here!
+While most Asian actors, particularly the Thais and the Japanese, speak exclusively.
+Something is fascinating about the exchange of dialogue here!
 The series explores the deepening relationship of Karl and Ivan, with some pretty amazing twists and turns.
-Ian Pangilinan – singing the OST and his acting – brought this Pinoy Boys Love series to a higher level.
+Ian Pangilinan – singing the OST and with his acting performance- brought this Pinoy Boys Love series to a higher level.

 The Boy Foretold by the Stars (2019)